FRAIBERG & PERNIE

 • Preliminary breath testing

-One of the first defense questions:
+One of the first questions we ask is simple:

-Was the stop legal?
+Was the stop lawful?

-Many DUI prosecutions rely heavily on chemical testing.
+Many cases depend heavily upon chemical testing.

-Testing may involve:
+This may involve:

 • Breath testing